sheilbronn/Gargoyle-for-TL-WR710N/README.md

 * A few minutes later, I was able to reach <http://192.168.1.1/> and to log into Gargoyle with the default password "password" ...

 * My use case:
-        I use the TL-WR710 as a very portable _Gateway_ with an _DHCP Wireless_ uplink and as a _Client+AP_ wifi access point!
+        I use the TL-WR710 as a very portable "Wifi Repeater" with a  _Wireless_ uplink and a _Client+AP_ wifi access point!
-        From the TL-WR710's USB port one can power a simple GL-AR150 Freifunk router which gets it uplink from TL-WR710's Ethernet LAN port...
+        From the TL-WR710's USB port one can also power a simple GL-AR150 router with Freifunk which then gets it Internet uplink from TL-WR710's Ethernet LAN port...
-        BTW: To make both the Ethernet ports (LAN and LAN/WAN) available for LAN access to the uplink, in the Gargoyle UI set the option "Wan Ethernet Port" to "Bridge To LAN" !.
+        BTW: To make both the Ethernet ports (LAN and LAN/WAN) available for LAN access to the Internet uplink, set the option "Wan Ethernet Port" to "Bridge To LAN" in the Gargoyle UI !.

-* One agaain: Big thanks to all the people that make Gargoyle and OpenWrt work!
+* Once agaain: Big thanks to all the people that make Gargoyle and OpenWrt work!

 * Note: Older instructions from 2019 for building on Ubuntu Server 18.04 are here: <https://www.gargoyle-router.com/phpbb/viewtopic.php?f=14&t=11883> - they might be out of date.

-* Note: Beware that config variables and settings might be different for the different architectures and profiles!
-So here are the ones for the architecture _ar71xx_ for the "TP-Link TL-WR710N" (both versions 1 and 2.1) - The build for the profile _usb_ went fine for me, haven't tried _default_....:
+* Note: Beware that OpenWrt's config variables and settings are different for the different architectures and profiles!
+So here are the ones for the architecture _ar71xx_ for the "TP-Link TL-WR710N" (both versions 1 and 2.1) - The build for the profile _usb_ went fine for me, I haven't tried _default_....:
         `# export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin`
         `set -x`
         `s=ar71xx`